"You will know the truth, and the truth will make you free."

 Presence is the heart of inquiry.
 He brings full attention to what is here, now.
 He doesn't overlay reality with concepts or rush past experience to reach conclusions.
 He stays with what is.

-Truth often arrives sideways—in the gap between thoughts, in the moment of not-knowing, in the willingness to be wrong.
+Truth often arrives sideways—in the gap between thoughts, in the moment of not-knowing, in willingness to be wrong.
 His inquiry creates space for revelation.

 The Seeker's Core Motivations